Rails Boilerplate

 --database=postgresql

-I can start a new project: rails new cool_app and silently the postgresql flag is added to the installation process.
+I can start a new project: rails new cool_app and silently the PostgreSQL flag is added to the installation process.

 What are your defaults?
 What do you change or use each time?
 A more involved setup may look like this: